David Green is the Vicar of St Mary’s, West Malling and the Rector of St Michael’s, Offham.

 Before training for ordained ministry, David worked as a New Media Manager within the publishing industry in London.
 He trained for ordination at Ridley Hall in Cambridge and was ordained in 2008.
 David holds a BA in Biblical Studies from the University of Sheffield, a Post-graduate Diploma in Ordained Ministry from Canterbury Christ-Church and an MA in Pastoral Theology from his time at Ridley Hall.

-David is married to Kerry and they have three children approaching teenage years.
+David is married to Kerry and they have three children between 11 and 15 years old.
 David says of himself:

 I am a relatively local boy.
 I grew up in Paddock Wood and perhaps unusually for some Vicars, I have the great privilege of ministering close to home.
 In worship, I very much enjoy both new and old… contemporary and traditional forms of church, and I have very much enjoyed our journey so far and I’m excited for all that may lie ahead.
 When I’m not working for and on behalf of my parishes, I first and foremost like spending time with my wife Kerry and being a dad to my three kids.
 I’m something of a movie buff and have written and spoken about the use of imagery and films in church.
 I’m also a bit of an unashamed geek and muck about with computers.
-Finally, for my sins, I am a Tottenham Hotspur season ticket-holder and that passion does tend to find its way into the odd sermon now and then!
+Those two interests combined in my Masters when I wrote a thesis on the influence of projection technology and moving imagery in Christian worship.
+Finally, for my sins, I am a Tottenham Hotspur fan and share a season ticket, and that passion for football does tend to find its way into the odd sermon now and then!

 You can also follow David on Twitter.